contentful/contentful-management.objc/README.md

 # contentful-management.objc

-## Important note
+## Deprecation notice

+Contentful will stop supporting the ContentfulManagementAPI SDK **JULY 13, 2018**.
+The source code will still be available, but feature and support requests will no longer be addressed.
+If you must take advantage of a feature from the Content Management API, or fix a bug, it is recommended that you either fork the codebase (now at [contentful.objc/tree/master/ManagementAPI](https://github.com/contentful/contentful.objc/tree/master/ManagementAPI)), or implement API interaction your own.

-While the ContentfulManagementAPI SDK is still being maintained, the source code and documentation has been moved to a new Github repository.
-Please visit [contentful.objc](https://github.com/contentful/contentful.objc) to keep up to date with changes to the project.
+Additionally, the source code and documentation has been moved to a new Github repository.
+Please visit [contentful.objc](https://github.com/contentful/contentful.objc/blob/master/mgmt-README.md).

 In order to continue using the ContentfulManagementAPI pod, please ensure your Podfile only has the following line.